-UN Special Rapporteur on the Independence of Judges and Lawyers, Former Minister of Justice of Peru and former President of the Inter-American Court of Human Rights
+UN Special Rapporteur on the Independence of Judges and Lawyers, Former Minister of Justice of Peru, Former Minister of Foreign Affairs of Peru and former President of the Inter-American Court of Human Rights

 As Minister of Justice, García-Sayán successfully developed reforms to rebuild the Peruvian legal and political institutions after ten years of authoritarian regime.
 Showing strong leadership skills, he secured a peaceful and democratic transition.
-In this process, García-Sayán drafted and promoted the Inter-American Democratic Charter and achieved its approval as Chair of the General Assembly of the Organization of American States (OAS) on September 11, 2001.
-When he became Minister of Foreign Affairs only one year later, García-Sayán led Peru’s reinsertion into the democratic multilateral system, which included the ratification of the Rome Statute and resulted in the country’s membership to the International Criminal Court (ICC).
+In this process, as Minister of Foreign Affairs García-Sayán lead the Peruvian initiative to prepare and promote the Inter-American Democratic Charter, achieving its approval as Chair of the General Assembly of the Organization of American States (OAS) on September 11, 2001.
+As Minister of Foreign Affairs García-Sayán led Peru’s reinsertion into the democratic multilateral system, which included the ratification of the Rome Statute and resulted in the country’s membership to the International Criminal Court (ICC).
 One of his greatest achievements during his time in office was the normalization of relations between Peru and the Inter-American Court of Human Rights.

 Before his time in office, García-Sayán was an expert on Latin-American matters to the United Nations.
-He was a member of the UN delegation in the Guatemalan peace negotiations between the Government and the Unidad Revolucionaria Nacional Guatemalteca from 1991 to 1992.
-Subsequently, he directed the Human Rights Division of the United Nations Observer Mission in El Salvador (ONUSAL) as representative of the UN Secretary General, reporting directly to the Security Council.
-In this position he led a team of over 1000 members, including civilians and police, and was responsible for the verification and implementation of the human rights components of the Peace Agreements in El Salvador.
+He was a member of the UN team in the Guatemalan peace negotiations between the Government and the Unidad Revolucionaria Nacional Guatemalteca from 1991 to 1992.
+Subsequently, he directed the Human Rights Division of the United Nations Observer Mission in El Salvador (ONUSAL) as representative of the UN Secretary-General, reporting directly to the Security Council.
+In this position, he led a team of over 1000 members, including civilians and police, and was responsible for the verification and implementation of the human rights components of the Peace Agreements in El Salvador.
 In 2007, he was the Head of the Electoral Mission of the OAS in Guatemala in the general elections.